Fact Sheet F1

 PUBLIC ACCOUNTS AND ESTIMATES COMMITTEE — Mr Pearson, Chair, presented a report from the Public Accounts and Estimates Committee on the

 Most government departments and public organisations (for example hospitals and universities) must table annual reports.
 These reports contain financial and operational information for the past 12 months.

 Example record of annual reports

-DOCUMENTS TABLED UNDER ACTS OF PARLIAMENT — The Clerk tabled the following documents in accordance with Acts of Parliament:
+DOCUMENTS TABLED UNDER ACTS OF PARLIAMENT — The Clerk tabled the following documents under Acts of Parliament:

 Reports by independent officers of Parliament

-The Victorian Ombudsman, the Auditor-General and some other independent officers of the Parliament regularly table documents.
+The Victorian Ombudsman, the Auditor-General, the IBAC (anti-corruption) Commissioner and some other independent officers of the Parliament regularly table documents.
 These documents are normally reports on investigations or inquiries they have carried out.
 The reports are generally given protection from litigation, which is explained below.